openhive-network/HAfAH/tests/integration/functional/hive_fork_manager/Readme.md

 # Functional test
-The tests start sql scripts which checks hive_fork plugin functionalities.
+The tests start sql scripts which checks hive_fork_manager extension functionalities.

 # Tests coventions
 - #### Each test case is a separated sql script